ail-project/ail-framework/other_installers/docker/improvments.md

 but they are also being build in the `installing_deps.sh`.
 Is this really needed?
 Can we just have the packages being called in the requirements.txt?
 Why are we building the packages using apt?
+Here are some packages that are buing built using apt:
+    - [ ] faup
+    - [ ] tlsh

 - [ ] If all of these points are correct and are implemented, then it will be needed to create a different way of building the project and the installation